 - be disabled or at least 65, and

 *financial eligibility is determined by your assets—this includes all of your assets, including Social Security, pension, alimony, SSDI, gifts, and payments from annuities.

 What Is the Major Change Regarding Community Medicaid?

 The bottom line is this: If you are considering applying for Community Medicaid, it's important to plan ahead and prepare now.
-The Law Offices of Steven M. Adler, PLLC can help you do just that.
+Adler Law can help you do just that.
 Whether you apply 5 months or 5 years from now, Attorney Adler and our team can tailor a plan to meet your specific needs.

 The time to act is now!
-Contact us at the Law Offices of Steven M> Adler, PLLC by dialing (516) 740-1184 or submitting an online contact form here.
+Contact us at Steven M> Adler, PLLC by dialing (516) 740-1184 or submitting an online contact form here.